McLean Hospital Title:

 - Director, Gunderson Personality Disorders Institute

-- Director, Gunderson Personality Disorder Institute Research Program
+- Director, Gunderson Personality Disorders Institute Research Program

 Harvard Medical School Title:

 - Assistant Professor of Psychiatry

-Lois W. Choi-Kain, MEd, MD, is the director of the Adult Borderline Center and Training Institute at McLean Hospital, now the Gunderson Personality Disorder Institute, renamed in memory of John Gunderson, MD, the former director.
+Lois W. Choi-Kain, MEd, MD, is the director of the Adult Borderline Center and Training Institute at McLean Hospital, now the Gunderson Personality Disorders Institute, renamed in memory of John Gunderson, MD, the former director.
 The Gunderson Institute includes intensive, specialized programs such as the Gunderson Residence and Gunderson Outpatient Program, as well as three insurance-based adult outpatient training clinics for mentalization-based treatment (MBT), dialectical behavioral therapy (DBT), and DBT for post-traumatic stress disorder (DBT-PTSD).

 In 2009, Dr. Choi-Kain developed the Gunderson Residence, an intensive, specialized residential program for adult women with severe personality disorders.
 The program integrates multiple evidence-based treatments for borderline personality disorder (BPD) in a rigorous and scientifically informed way.
 In 2013, Dr. Choi-Kain also founded the BPD Training Institute, a major center for proliferating evidence-based treatments for severe personality disorders.
 By providing education to clinicians, the institute aims to increase access to and quality of care for patients with BPD and related disorders.

 Dr. Choi-Kain actively conducts research and publishes original studies, reviews, and clinical perspectives on BPD and its evidence-based treatments.
 Her research focuses on personality disorders, attachment, psychotherapy, and implementation of care.